jdlombardozzi/lhm/README.md

 open coverage/index.html
 ```

-### dbdeployer [DEPRECATED]
-*Note: dbeployer has been removed from this project.
-Please view the subsequent section about docker-compose*

-~~The integration tests rely on a replicated configuration for MySQL.
-We're using
-[`dbdeployer`](https://github.com/datacharmer/dbdeployer) to manage the test nodes
-required to set up these configurations.~~

 ### Docker Compose
 The integration tests rely on a replication configuration for MySQL which is being proxied by an instance of ProxySQL.
 It is important that every container is running to execute the integration test suite.